-As of 2020 more than 1 billion wireless access points exist in the world.
-DATR© is sourcing our solution to every member of the public in the form of a free and universal software upgrade for these common household devices.
-And each year we pledge to make our solution compatible with 50 million more, pre-existing devices.
+More than 1 billion wireless access points exist in the world today.
+DATR© sources our solution to every member of the public in the form of a free and universal software upgrade.
+And each year we pledge to make our solution compatible with 50 million more pre-existing devices.
 Since the software enables wireless access points to mesh network, connectivity can now grow into areas lacking internet.
 Scaling this new type of network demands no capital and no legal or technical expertise.

-Our free software upgrade is named Hotspotβnβ.
-It not only installs fully-autonomously to your wireless router.
-It also installs to single board computers which plug into the rear of wireless routers, such as Raspberry Pi's, UpBoard's, etc. Even better our software's source code is also free and has been published in the public domain, for total transparency.
-Furthermore Hotspotβnβ works in conjunction with your existing Internet Service Provider (ISP) - so there's no need to be a private investigator to understand it or a tech genius to install it.
-There's no fees and no contracts to break or sign, not even with your existing ISP.
+HotspotBnB, our free software upgrade, autonomously installs to your wireless router.
+It also installs to single board computers which plug into the rear of wireless routers, such as Raspberry Pi's, UpBoard's, etc. Even better our software's source code is free.
+It's been published in the public domain for total transparency.
+HotspotBnB works in conjunction with your existing ISP, so there's no need to be a private investigator to understand it or a tech genius to install it.
+There are no fees and no contracts to break or sign, not even with your existing ISP.

 This website features all the initial software, documents and training videos, allowing anyone to upgrade their wireless access point and begin this journey today.
-Once upgraded, you'll be able to explore and install applications directly on your wireless access point for the first time anywhere/ ever!.
-Hotspotβnβ's app-store attracts the most pioneering free applications by the most extrodinary developers.
-Already there's an iptv and offline media center, a solar/IoT energy and IPCCTV camera monitor and a selection of virtualized game stations (featuring virtualized gamepad controllers) so extensive they date back to the 80's.
-After a 'one-click' install, these apps (which function on and offline) are all simultaniously accessible from all of your household devices web-browsers, both locally and remotely.
+Once upgraded, you'll be able to explore and install applications directly on your wireless access point for the first time ever.
+HotspotBnB's app-store attracts the most pioneering free applications by the most extraordinary developers.
+Already there's an iptv and offline media center, a solar/IoT energy and IPCCTV camera monitor and a selection of virtualized game stations (featuring virtualized game-pad controllers) so extensive they date back to the 80's.
+After a 'one-click' install, these apps (which function on and offline) are all simultaneously accessible from all of your household devices' web-browsers, both locally and remotely.